tilthex-rotorout/tilthex-rotorout.github.io/README.md

 ## Extended Hovering Results

-The hovering comparisons are condensed into expandable tables so the repository homepage stays readable while still exposing all experiment entries.
+The hovering comparisons are condensed into compact tables so the repository homepage stays readable while still exposing all experiment entries.
+These hovering trials are also conducted using onboard sensors only.

 ### 0 deg hovering comparison